-My wife had back surgery on 22nd December and ended up spending Christmas in hospital, since being home after Christmas she’s really struggled with her recovery and is still suffering post surgery pain & discomfort some 8+weeks after surgery, this has obviously had an affect on our day to day activities and I’ve not really felt too comfortable up until last week about being out of the house for too long.
-I’ve also had another family member recently go into hospital, my Grandma who is 93 was admitted just over a week ago and at one point it seemed touch & go that she would make it through the first few days.
+My wife had back surgery on 22nd December and ended up spending Christmas in hospital, since being home after Christmas she’s really struggled with her recovery and is still suffering post-surgery pain & discomfort some 8+weeks after surgery, this has obviously had an effect on our day to day activities and I’ve not really felt too comfortable up until last week about being out of the house for too long.
+I’ve also had another family member recently go into hospital, my Grandma who is 93 was admitted just over a week ago, and at one point it seemed touch & go that she would make it through the first few days.
 She’s currently still in, we’re not sure how long for & where she will go if she does get to a position to be discharged.

-“I think it would be fair to say I had my arse handed to me on a plate – this event was so far out of my comfort zone it almost wasn’t funny but my prep wasn’t good enough, I didn’t take it seriously enough and I paid the price”
+“I think it would be fair to say I had my arse handed to me on a plate – this event was so far out of my comfort zone it almost wasn’t funny, but my prep wasn’t good enough, I didn’t take it seriously enough, and I paid the price.”

-Some may say ‘excuses excuses’ and yes I could have still tried to give it a crack this year but ultimately this I feel is the right decision for me.
+Some may say ‘excuses excuses’, and yes I could have still tried to give it a crack this year but ultimately this I feel is the right decision for me.
 It will allow me to focus on immediate family issues/illnesses.

 Will I still be at Ironman Bolton 2018?
-Yes I hope so in one way shape or form.
+Yes, I hope so in one-way shape or form.
 I’m going to check out the volunteering opportunities and see if anything takes my fancy.

 Being sensible is so overrated!